I-140 & Family: USCIS Doesn't Care (Shocking Truth!)

 Here’s what you need to do:

-- Disclose their existence: On the I-140 form, you need to indicate that your spouse and children exist, regardless of their age or whether you have custody.
+- Disclose their existence: On the I-140 form, the applicant or petitioner is requesting to include their spouse and children, regardless of their age or whether you have custody.

 - No evidence required (at this stage): You do not need to submit your marriage certificate, birth certificates for your children, or any other supporting documentation about them with your I-140.

 - Setting the groundwork: By listing them on the I-140, you lay the essential groundwork for their future immigration process.
+USCIS will later determine eligibility for each family member based on relevant evidence provided at subsequent stages.
 This prepares them to either:

 - Adjust their status to permanent resident when your I-140 is approved and your priority date becomes current (if they are in the U.S.).